sjdv1982/seamless/silk.md

 or an equivalent nested-list plain representation.
 The Numpy array is space-efficient, but not easy to grow or shrink.

+The shapedarray type inferencer accepts Numpy arrays and suitable nested-lists.
+(=> {"type":  "construct", "construct": "shapedarray"}) It has a lower priority than the generic "array" type inferencer => {"type": "array"}, which accepts one-dimensional Numpy arrays and normal lists.

 ## extra fields:

+### dtype
+computed from/to base_item.dtype

 ### shape
 A list of items that are one of the following: